TianTianlove/ATG-python/README.md

 		</message>
 	</attack>
 ```
 In the attack node, Define the type attribute as “Fuzzing”, then set the start time and end time.
 In the message node, the type attribute can be configured as “random” or “fixed”.
-Random mode denotes the ID and Data are randomly generated; fixed mode means the relevant bytes would be randomly generated then define the target_id . active_byte and frequency.
+Random mode denotes the ID and Data are randomly generated; fixed mode means the relevant bytes would be randomly generated then define the target_id. active_byte and frequency.
-3)	Spoofing attack
+<br>(3)Spoofing attack
-Sample:
+<br>Sample:
 ```XML
 	<attack type ="Spoofing">
 		<start_time>80</start_time>